Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion: Forward model based approach

 \section{Forward model based approach}

 The Gratama telescope is a simple two mirror telescope with the detector placed directly in the Cassegrain focus.
 Therefore, it is relatively easy to model the observations using Fourier optics.
 This aids in our analysis and provides an independent check of our physical understanding of the observed images.
-We provide a short summary of the relevant image formation theory below.

 The diffraction limited image response of the telescope is given by the Fraunhofer diffraction integral of the complex field distribution at the telescope entrance pupil \citep{Goodman2005}.
-The input field,
+The intensity distribution at the telescope focal plane can be written as

-consists of a the amplitude distribution $A(\xi, \eta)$ and the phase distribution $\phi(\xi,\eta, \lambda)$.
-The modified Bahtinov mask we used defines the entrance aperture of the telescope and forms the amplitude of $E_{\textnormal{ in}}$, while the atmospheric refraction at $\lambda_i$ is represented as a wavelength dependent tilt of the phase distribution.
+where the Fourier transform operation, here denoted by $\mathcal{F}$, must be evaluated at frequencies $x/(\lambda z)$ and $y/(\lambda z)$.
+The focal length of the telescope is in this case equivalent to the propagation distance $z$.
+The Bahtinov mask we used defines the entrance aperture of the telescope and forms the amplitude of the complex input field $E_{\textnormal{in}}$, while the atmospheric refraction at $\lambda_i$ is represented as a wavelength dependent tilt of the complex phase.